M31glx/APD-fMRI/README.md

 </p>

 #### Defining connections (Functional connectivity)
-Connections in the network are defined based on the measurement of the temporal correlation between the activity of pairwise brain regions during rest.
-Functional connectivity reveals how different parts of the brain communicate.
+Connections in the network are defined based on the measurement of the temporal correlation between the activity of pairwise brain regions.
+Functional connectivity (FC) reveals how different parts of the brain communicate.
+Here in this project, Pearson correlation was used to estimate the FC between brain regions.
+Using [Scipy (pearsonr)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html)  and [Matlab (corrcoef)](https://www.mathworks.com/help/matlab/ref/corrcoef.html), the estimation of FC for each pair of regions was calculated.
+Results were saved in a connectivity matrix where each row represents the index of node (brain region) and the corresponding value represents FC.

+#### Connectivity Matrix